alexmiller63/star-almanack/objects.md

-# Star Almanack — 80 Additional Candidate Objects
+# Star Almanack — Candidate Objects

-These 80 objects extend the preserved 20-object validation set to a working catalog of 100 objects.
+This document contains the expanded working catalog of stars and Messier objects used in the development and testing of Star Almanack.

-Best visibility is defined as meridian transit at 9:00 PM local apparent solar time.
+Best visibility is defined as the annual moment when an object transits the local meridian at 9:00 PM local apparent solar time.

+For an object with right ascension α:

+α_sun = α_object − 9h

+The annual instant at which the apparent Sun reaches that right ascension determines the object's best-visibility date.

 ## Declination Bands

-Star Almanack groups objects by declination using Earth's axial tilt as the basis for the boundaries:
+Star Almanack groups objects into five declination bands based approximately on Earth's axial tilt:

 - **Arctic:** +66.5° to +90°